bsamek/evergreen-wiki/Developing-Running-an-Evergreen-Instance.md

 #### Clone the Repo
 Clone the `evergreen-ci/evergreen` repo using git.

-We rely on internal vendoring for all of our packages, so there's no need to use `go get` in order to get a copy.
+We rely on internal vendoring for all of our packages, so there's no need to use `go get` in order to get a copy, though doing so also works.
+After doing so, make sure the EVGHOME environment variable is set to the directory where Evergreen is cloned.

 #### Build

-Compiling the main Evergreen processes is done by simply running `make build`, which will compile them into the `bin` directory.
+Compiling the main Evergreen executable is done by simply running `make build`, which will compile them into the `clients` directory.

-Cross-compiling the agent is a little trickier.
-Cross-compilation requires building Go from source (see above).
-You must then run `go run vendor/src/github.com/laher/goxc/goxc.go -t` to set up your tool chain before any cross compilation can take place.
-After this is done, run `make agents clis`, which will compile the agent and command-line tools for all of our supported platforms.

-You can also run `make dist` to create a tarball of all the available artifacts.
+Cross-compiling both the agent and web app can be done with the `make dist` target to create a tarball of all the available artifacts.

 ## Configure and Run

 Now the fun part.
-If any of these directions are confusing or don't seem to work, please [file a GitHub issue](https://github.com/evergreen-ci/evergreen/issues) for this repo;
+If any of these directions are confusing or don't seem to work, please [file a GitHub issue](https://github.com/evergreen-ci/evergreen/issues) for this repo.
-making Evergreen setup easy and well-documented is the main goal driving our 1.0.0 beta release.

 #### Config Files